-\textbf{Exemplar-rule bias.} We see good performance in ZS (84\%): despite never having seen the word ``film,'' the system can generalize to reviews containing it.
-The performance in PE drops significantly (30.1\%) giving a large EVR ($\operatorname{EVR} = 0.54$), indicating exemplar-based reasoning.
-Note that the PE condition has access to a superset of feature coverage compared to ZS, and contains all the same information required to generalize well.
-However, the exemplar-based tendency to nonetheless index on additional features (\eg the presence of the word ``film'') hurts performance on the extrapolation quadrant.
-Performance in PE is higher than in CC, indicating that the system can learn to use the discriminant (\ie it is not purely relying on FLB).
+\textbf{Exemplar bias.} We see good performance in \gls{zs} (84\%): Despite never having seen the word ``film,'' the system can generalize to reviews containing it.
+The performance in \gls{pe} drops significantly (30.1\%) giving a large \gls{evr} ($\operatorname{EvR} = 0.54$), indicating exemplar-based reasoning.
+As such, the exemplar-based tendency to utilize an additional unnecessary feature (\eg the presence of the word ``film'') hurts performance on the extrapolation quadrant.
+Performance in PE is higher than in CC, indicating that the system can learn to use the discriminant (\ie it is not purely relying on \gls{flb}).